Autism Team and Psychology Cognitive Assessments

-EPT Clinic offers comprehensive Autism Spectrum Disorder Diagnostic Assessments to families which are in line with international best practice guidelines.
+EPT Clinic offers comprehensive Team Autism Assessments to families which are in line with international best practice guidelines.
 This involves using clinical observation skills, developmental information, standardized tests (Cognitive and Adaptive Assessment, Speech and Language Therapy and/or Occupational Therapy Assessment, Social, Emotional and Behavioural Assessment) and formal Autism diagnostic testing (ADI-R and the ADOS-2).
 In addition, each child is provided with a Sensory Profile.

 Developmental History: Parents meet with 2-3 therapists to discuss topics such as communication development, motor, play or social skills (depending on the age of the child or young person).
 Concerns and worried are also explored.
 Parents will also be given the opportunity to talk about their child’s strengths and needs, to ask questions and to tell the therapists anything else which is relevant.